niedzielski/mw-components/readme.md

 ### Different builds

-The following chunks are available:
+There are two types of chunks available:

+- **Combined**: the complete library.
+This bundle is the simplest to use because it contains all code but is not performant if only part is used or if different parts should be loaded at different times.

+	⚠️ This chunk is standalone and should not be loaded with split chunks.

 	- **mwc**.js/css: the complete library and default export.
 No other chunks required.

+- **Split**: partial libraries.
+More sophisticated to use but also more performant and allows different loading strategies to be applied.

+	⚠️ These partial libraries all depend on the mwc-common chunk and should not be loaded in conjunction with the combined mwc chunk.

-- **mwc-common**.js/css: common denominator chunk for all other chunks except mwc.
+	- **mwc-common**.js/css: common denominator chunk for all other split chunks.
 Code that can be shared is coalesced herein.
 This chunk includes the Webpack runtime or bootloader.
 This chunk may change often.
 	- **mwc-primitives**.js/css: MwButton, MwInput, and other primitives needed to build any user interface.
 This chunk requires mwc-common.
 	- **mwc-search**.js/css: An optimized bundle for MwTypeaheadSearch.
 This chunk requires mwc-common.
 	- **mediawiki.ui.button**.js/css: MediaWiki styles.
 Use these in non-MediaWiki contexts only.

 Each chunk is side-effect free.
-All chunks are fully compiled ES5 / CSS and require an Vue.js runtime.
+All chunks are fully compiled ES5 / CSS and require a Vue.js runtime.

 ### Version history